TrevorVillwock/games-of-sound/drum-machine/README.md

 TODO:

-Format nicely
-Fix delay sound
+Center main controls
-Use computer keayboard to control things
+Use computer keyboard to control things
     - d for delay
     - r for reverb
 Map mouse to things